 American Graduate Day

-For the second year in a row, American Graduate Day premieres live this fall on Saturday, September 28, 2013 from 12 noon - 7 pm EST on public media (check local public television station listings), marking a long term commitment to helping communities tackle the nation’s dropout crisis and preparing students for success with a high school diploma.
+For the second year in a row, American Graduate Day premieres live on public media (check local public television station listings), marking a long term commitment to helping communities tackle the nation’s dropout crisis and preparing students for success with a high school diploma.

 In partnership with WNET and the Corporation for Public Broadcasting, the Corporation for National and Community Service is working to highlight solutions to the dropout crisis across the nation.